Compressing CFI Graphs and Lower Bounds for the Weisfeiler-Leman Refinements

 Because~$W$ is not a pseudo-separator, there exists an end-to-end twisting avoiding~$W$ by Lemma~\ref{lem:no-pseudo-sep-twisting} that twists two edges~$e_1$ and~$e_2$.
 Assume that~$e_1$ is the edge in the first column of~$C$.
 Because the robber is in a cop-free column and this twisting exists, there is a $W$-avoiding path from the robber to~$e_1$ within the first $k+2$ columns.
 Via this path and the end-to-end twisting, the robber moves to the last column in~$C$.
 From there, the robber moves to a column not containing a vertex of $X$ among the last $k+2$ as seen earlier for the first $k+2$ columns.

-A cop is placed on the $\compEquiv$-equivalence class of~$x$.
+A cop is placed on~$x$.
 Again, the robber does not lose and Invariant~\ref{inv-no-cop} holds.
-Next, a cop is picked up resulting in the cop position $\widehat{W} \subseteq X$.
+Next, a cop is picked up resulting in the intermediate cop position $\widehat{W} \subseteq X$.
 If~$\widehat{W}$ is a toroidal vertical separator, then $\widehat{W} = W'$, the robber has distance at least $|J|/3$ to~$S_{W'}$, and thus Invariant~\ref{inv-distance} holds.
 Otherwise, $\widehat{W}$ is not a toroidal vertical separator and Invariant~\ref{inv-distance} trivially holds. \end{itemize}